ChloeKahlman/aappgen/README.md

 pip install xlrd
 ```

-Provide the files 'testpwd.txt', 'realpwd.txt', and 'contest_floor.xlsx' in the in folder.
+Provide the files 'testpwd.txt', 'realpwd.txt', and 'contest_floor.xls' in the in folder.

 Format specification of the input files:  **TODO**